Sensor Technology for Lithium-Ion Batteries

 Project Innovation + Advantages:

-SwRI is developing a battery management system to track the performance characteristics of lithium-ion batteries during charge and discharge cycles to help analyze battery capacity and health.
-No two battery cells are alike--they differ over their life-times in terms of charge and discharge rates, capacity, and temperature characteristics, among other things.
+Southwest Research Institute (SwRI) is developing a battery management system to track the performance characteristics of lithium-ion batteries during charge and discharge cycles to help analyze battery capacity and health.
+No two battery cells are alike—they differ over their life-times in terms of charge and discharge rates, capacity, and temperature characteristics, among other things.
 In SwRI's design, a number of strain gauges would be strategically placed on the cells to monitor their state of charges and overall health during operation.
 This could help reduce the risk of batteries being over-charged and over-discharged.
 This novel sensing technique should allow the battery to operate within safe limits and prolong its cycle life.
 SwRI is working to develop complex algorithms and advanced circuitry to help demonstrate the potential of these sensing technologies at the battery-pack level.

 If successful, SwRI's sensor technology would help to better manage battery life and safety, which could considerably improve customer confidence in electrical energy storage systems.